Primary 1 Curriculum

 In Primary 1 the Social Studies programme aims to develop knowledge, understanding and enquiry skills through the following topics:

-- My family - People who help us
+- People who help us

 Topics covered are: